- Attention-grabbing looks

 Overall, we rate it at 8 out of 10 for safety.

 Every 2020 NX is built with adaptive cruise control, active lane control, and automatic emergency braking with pedestrian detection.

-The IIHS awarded last year’s version a Top Safety Pick+ award, while the NHTSA scored the crossover SUV at five stars overall with four stars in the frontal collision test and four stars in the calculated rollover measurement.
+The IIHS awarded the 2020 NX a Top Safety Pick+ award, while the NHTSA scored the crossover SUV at five stars overall with four stars in the frontal collision test and four stars in the calculated rollover measurement.